kidanger/vpv/README.md

   * *p* to toggle playback.
   * *left* / *right* to display the previous/next frame of the sequence(s).
   * Settings can be changed using the Player GUI (*alt+number* or menu bar).
-* *q* to quit VideoProcessingViewer
+* *q* to quit vpv

 Remarks
 -------

-Despite its name, VideoProcessingViewer cannot open video files.
+Despite its name, vpv cannot open video files.
 Use ffmpeg to split a video into individual frames.
 This may change in the future.

 In order to be reactive during video playback, the frames are loaded in advance by a thread and put to cache.
 Currently the cache has no memory limit, but you can disable it by setting the environment variable 'CACHE' to '0' (*env CACHE=0 vpv [args]*) or press F11.
 To automatically invalidate the cache when a file is changed on disk, a filesystem watcher can be enabled using the environment variable 'WATCH' (*env WATCH=1 vpv [args]*).
 For now, *F11* can also be used to flush the cache manually.

 Similarly to the previous remark, the globbing expansion is only done at startup.
-If new images are saved to disk, VideoProcessingViewer won't see them (except if you update the globbing in the sequence GUI).
+If new images are saved to disk, vpv won't see them (except if you update the globbing in the sequence GUI).
 This will change in the future.

-VideoProcessingViewer is not a great software name.
-This may change in the future.

 Related projects
 ----------------

-[pvflip](https://github.com/gfacciol/pvflip) (VideoProcessingViewer is heavily inspired by pvflip)
+[pvflip](https://github.com/gfacciol/pvflip) (vpv is heavily inspired by pvflip)

 [G'MIC](https://github.com/dtschump/gmic)